-Dampness is a term that an acupuncturist may use to describe your symptoms.
+Dampness, in TCM terms, is a phrase that an acupuncturist may use to describe your symptoms.
 But what does it mean and how can it be resolved?

 Dampness: what is it?